percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 media gateways, MCUs, media recording device and more that are in the trusted domain for a given deployment.

-Media Distributor (MD): An RTP middlebox that forwards media flows and that is not allowed to to have access to E2E encryption keys.
-It operates according to the
-Selective Forwarding Middlebox RTP topologies [@RFC7667] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what
+Media Distributor (MD): An RTP middlebox that forwards endpoint media content (e.g., voice or video data) unaltered, either a subset or all of the flows at any given time, and is never allowed have access to E2E encryption keys.
+It operates according to the Selective Forwarding Middlebox RTP topologies [@RFC7667] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what